-When you think of dinosaurs you most likely picture roaring T-Rexs or swooping Pterodactyls.
-However, there were many other, more pocket-sized, dinos that also roamed the Earth hundreds of millions of years ago, and one such mini dinosaur was just discovered by a team of scientists.
+When you think of dinosaurs, you most likely picture roaring T-Rexs or swooping Pterodactyls.
+However, some suspected that there were many other, more pocket-sized dinos that also roamed the Earth hundreds of millions of years ago, and a tiny skull embedded in amber was initially thought to confirm the existence of "mini- dinosaurs," but this conclusion was later rebutted and reversed by another, dissenting team of scientists.

-The new species is the first of its kind to be found, and its fossil is plain "weird" as per one of the researchers who found it stated.
-Up to you to decide what you make of it.
-The specimen was discovered in Myanmar trapped in amber and is 99 million years old.
+The new species would have been the first of its kind, as the fossil in which it rested was very weird" as one of the researchers who found it said.
+The specimen (which is probably a lizard) was discovered in Myanmar — trapped in amber and nearly 100 million years old.

 Their findings were published in Nature on Wednesday.

 UPDATE July 24, 3:30 PM EDT: Hummingbird-sized dinosaur paper retracted after scientific objections

 The original paper claiming a "mini-dinosaur" with more than 100 teeth existed 100 million years ago has since been retracted by the editorial board of the journal Nature, after another group of scientists published their concerns on a preprint website.

 The intervening scientists felt that the tiny skull embedded in amber was not a dinosaur, but a lizard — which is different than a dinosaur.
 While some of the scientists behind the original paper have argued that this error doesn't justify the retraction, others have acknowledged the error, and are moving on.